fieldtrip/website/faq/other/anonymization_ctf.md

     - /faq/anonymization_ctf/
 ---

-# How can I anonymize or deidentify a CTF dataset?

 ## Determining whether a dataset contains identifiers

 If you have a dataset from a subject with a known name, you can search on the Linux or macOS command line whether that name occurs in any of the text or binary files.